luoyetx/JDA/README.md

 C++ implementation of Joint Cascade Face Detection and Alignment.
 [Chinese Version](README.zh.md).

+### Warning

+The algorithm is hard to tuning and may cost you much time to train the model even with a powerful machine.
+I warn you because I have abandoned this project and won't update it any more.
+I'm moving forward to deep learning method.
+There're many works has been done in this area.
+See [kpzhang93/MTCNN_face_detection_alignment](https://github.com/kpzhang93/MTCNN_face_detection_alignment) for a reference, it's awesome.

 ### Fetech Code

 I recommend using [Git](https://git-scm.com/) to fetch the source code.
 If you are not familiar with Git, there is a [tutorial](https://git-scm.com/book/en/v2) you can follow.